 Eddie Murphy the Legend

-As it is fairly safe to say that Eddie Murphy had a pretty long running slump going on for a while.
-Starting approximately after the disastrous commercial and financial failure that was 2002’s The Adventures of Pluto Nash, it seemed Eddie’s film career had trouble recovering after that.
-Although with the occasional success along the way of course, but nothing was really hitting the heights this talented man deserved, especially after Murphy seemed to be on a kick to work in A LOT of kid’s flicks.
-Which there’s nothing wrong with necessarily, only issue being that the scripts weren’t exactly ‘A’ material for him to work with either.
+As it is fairly safe to say that Eddie Murphy has had a pretty long running-slump.
+Starting approximately after the disastrous commercial and financial failure that was 2002’s The Adventures of Pluto Nash, it seemed Eddie’s film career had trouble recovering.
+There was the occasional success along the way of course, but nothing was really hitting the heights this talented man deserved, especially after Murphy seemed to be on a kick to work in A LOT of kid’s flicks.
+There’s nothing wrong with that necessarily, but the scripts weren’t exactly ‘A’ material for him to work with.

-Then finally came a film where Eddie seemed genuinely passionate about again being able to sink his teeth into, 2019’s Dolemite Is My Name; a movie which I honestly regret not putting in my top 10 films of 2019, however it was at least in my honorable mentions!
+Then finally came a film that Eddie seemed genuinely able to sink his teeth into, 2019’s Dolemite Is My Name; a movie which I regret not putting in my top 10 films of 2019, however it was at least in my honorable mentions!
 To me, it was invigorating to see someone I grew up watching for years come back with this great comedy capturing the spirit of Rudy Ray Moore and shedding a cool light on the Blaxploitation of the 1970s.
-It’s just too bad that Eddie’s follow-up couldn’t match that quality of greatness.
+It’s just too bad that Eddie’s follow-up couldn’t match that greatness.

 Several years have passed since the events in 1988 of Prince Akeem’s love story with Lisa (Eddie Murphy & Shari Headley).
 Now newly appointed as king of Zamunda, Akeem discovers he has a long-lost son (Jermaine Fowler) back in the America and he must return to meet this unexpected heir so he may make him a prince to one day take his father’s place as king.